-SEXUAL AND RELATIONSHIP VIOLENCE WHAT YOU NEED TO KNOW
+SEXUAL AND RELATIONSHIP VIOLENCE

-Obtaining Information, Support and Assistance, Filing a Complaint

-If you experience any form of sexual or relationship violence, there are a number of ways you can report the incident as well as a wide array of services available to obtain the information, support, and assistance you need.
-Visit www.BSUTitleIX.weebly.com for additional resources.
+What you need to know about obtaining information, support, and assistance, and filing a complaint.
+If you experience sexual or relationship violence, there are several ways to report the incident as well as a wide array of services available.
+To obtain more information, support and assistance you need, visit The Title IX Office

-OPTIONS IMMEDIATELY AFTER INCIDENT
+OPTIONS IMMEDIATELY AFTER AN INCIDENT